par-tec/dati-semantic-csv-apis/docs/adr/0016-openapi-max-samples.md

-# 15. Add pre-filtering option to JSON-LD framing process
+# 16. Add max-samples option to openapi create

 <!-- In vim, use !!date -I to get current date. -->